 Popular Flower Gifting Days In Australia

-- A Copacabana Bouquet of Lilies are an elegant and offbeat way of expressing your love.
+- A Copacabana Bouquet of Lilies is an elegant and offbeat way of expressing your love.

 Like anywhere else in the world, women play an extraordinary role in the social, economic and family dynamic in Australia too.
-International Women’s Day, celebrated on the 8th of March, is therefore a day of symbolism and is celebrated proudly across the continent.
+International Women’s Day, celebrated on the 8th of March, is, therefore, a day of symbolism and is celebrated proudly across the continent.
 Looking to felicitate your wife, mother, girlfriend or co-worker in Australia?
-Depending upon your relationship with the recipient, flowers as always make an excellent gift.
-So for your lover or significant other, think of Roses (White, Red and Pink) or team a rose with Lilies, Carnations and Gerberas.
-In the home, mothers are best gifted Lilies, Orchids and Roses.
+Depending on your relationship with the recipient, flowers as always make an excellent gift.
+So for your lover or significant other, think of Roses (White, Red, and Pink) or team a rose with Lilies, Carnations and Gerberas.
+In the home, mothers are best-gifted Lilies, Orchids, and Roses.
 While in the workplace, an arrangement of Gerberas or Iris would be appropriate.

 - It goes without saying that Roses are an important part of the Women’s Day celebrations; in order to avoid disappointment, ensure you book your flower themed arrangement well in advance.